Mike Galizio

 Commercial & Industrial Development Review

-The Sandoval County Commercial/Industrial Development Review Committee (C/IDRC) is the administrative reviewing body for fast-track review of proposed commercial and industrial projects (including public utility projects requiring Special Use zoning) within the County’s planning and zoning jurisdiction.
-The C/IDRC review procedure is coordinated through the County’s Planning and Zoning Division.
-The Sandoval County C/IDRC is comprised of staff from the Economic Development, Fire, Planning and Zoning, and Public Works divisions.
+The Commercial/Industrial Development Review Committee (C/IDRC) is the administrative reviewing body for proposed commercial and industrial projects (including public utility projects requiring Special Use zoning) within the unincorporated area of Sandoval County.
+The C/IDRC review procedure is coordinated through the County’s Planning & Zoning Department.
+The Sandoval County C/IDRC is comprised of staff from the Economic Development, Fire and Rescue, Planning and Zoning, and Public Works departments.
 Learn about the review procedures for this committee by clicking on the link below:

-If you have questions concerning floodplain issues in the unincorporated area of the County or in the Village of Jemez Springs, please contact Diego Gomez at 505-867-7616 or email dxgomez@sandoval countynm.gov
+If you have questions concerning floodplain issues in the unincorporated area of the County or in the Village of Jemez Springs, please contact us at 505-867-7656 or email mhill@sandovalcountynm.gov

 Resources